 The drawback, however, is that you’d have to add the codes manually, and that can take a lot of time and effort to do.

 If you have a few extra bucks to spend and make your life easier, go for our very own Schema Pro, we’re here to help if you run into any problems.
+With that being said, don’t forget to test out added schema using any structured data testing tools.

 Have other tools that you use that we didn’t mention?
 Let us know about them in the comments below.